sa2ajj/buildbot/master/docs/tutorial/tour.rst

 Goal
 ----

-This tutorial will expand on the :ref:`first-run-label` tutorial by taking a quick tour around some of the features of buildbot that are hinted at in the comments in the sample configuration.
+This tutorial will expand on the :doc:`firstrun` tutorial by taking a quick tour around some of the features of buildbot that are hinted at in the comments in the sample configuration.
 We will simply change parts of the default configuration and explain the activated features.

 As a part of this tutorial, we will make buildbot do a few actual builds.